Talk to an Advisor

 Employee Retirement Income Security Act (ERISA)

-The Employee Retirement Income Security Act (ERISA) is a federal law that was enacted in 1974 to set minimum standards for most voluntarily established pension and health plans in private industry to provide protection for individuals in these plans.
-It is a key part of the 401(k) industry because it establishes the legal framework for the administration of these retirement plans.
+The Employee Retirement Income Security Act (ERISA) of 1974 is a federal law that sets minimum standards for most voluntarily established retirement and health plans in private industry to provide protection for individuals in these plans.
+In a 401k, ERISA is particularly significant because it ensures that the entities that manage and control plan assets, known as fiduciaries, follow specific rules designed to protect the interests of the participants in retirement plans and their beneficiaries.